HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Details of 2.0

 \subsection{Details of the Object Generation Module}

 In the Object Generation Module, we run the deployed Hunyuan3D 2.1 model locally.
 Given the individual image of each object, Hunyuan3D 2.1 generates a corresponding 3D asset in GLB-format.
-Since generating each 3D asset takes approximately 3–5 minutes on an A6000 GPU, \holodeck 2.0 parallelizes the asset generation process based on available resources.
-After generating the 3D asset for each object, we write the asset’s file path back into the JSON file containing the object properties.
+After generating the 3D assets for each object, we write the assets' file path back into the JSON file containing the object properties.
 We also rescale each 3D asset based on its actual x, y, and z dimensions, using the original z size as a reference.
 The updated x and y sizes after scaling are then written back into the JSON file.